google/WebFundamentals/src/content/en/fundamentals/design-and-ui/index.md

     <img src="/web/images/md-icons/assignment-short.png">
   </a>
   <p>
-    Designing a great user experience can be difficult to attain but is achievable if the design process is broken down into smaller chunks.
-This article will give you a run through of the typical basics of UX design, based on Google's Design Sprint methodology.
+    A great user experience can be difficult to attain but is achievable if the design process is broken into smaller chunks.
+This article runs through the basics of UX design, based on Google's Design Sprint methodology.
     <a href="ux-basics/">Learn more</a>
   </p>
 </div>